NOUIY/aws-cdk-guide/v2/define-iam-l2.md

    });
    ```

-   The CDK will now use the pre\-created role name anywhere that the role is referenced in the CDK application\.
-It will also continue to generate the report so that any future policy changes can be referenced\.
+   The CDK will now use the pre-created role name anywhere that the role is referenced in the CDK application.
+It will also continue to generate the report so that any future policy changes can be referenced.

-   You will notice that the reference to the Amazon S3 bucket ARN in the report is rendered as \(`LambdaStack/Bucket/Resource.Arn`\) instead of the actual ARN of the bucket\.
-This is because the bucket ARN is a deploy time value that is not known at synthesis \(the bucket hasn’t been created yet\)\.
-This is another example of why we recommend allowing CDK to manage IAM roles and permissions by using the provided `grant` methods\.
-In order to create the role with the initial policy, the admin will have to create the policy with broader permissions \(for example, `arn:aws:s3:::*`\)\.
+   You will notice that the reference to the Amazon S3 bucket ARN in the report is rendered as (`LambdaStack/Bucket/Resource.Arn`) instead of the actual ARN of the bucket.
+This is because the bucket ARN is a deploy time value that is not known at synthesis (the bucket hasn’t been created yet).
+This is another example of why we recommend allowing CDK to manage IAM roles and permissions by using the provided `grant` methods.
+In order to create the role with the initial policy, the admin will have to create the policy with broader permissions (for example, `arn:aws:s3:::*`).